Extreme Cold Weather Clothing - Antarctic Wear

-You can lose about 20% of your body heat through your head, the quickest way of warming up your whole body is to put on a hat of some kind and having an extra hat in your pocket is always a good idea in cold conditions so that you can put it on when you stop walking/climbing to maintain your temperature even though your exertions are less.
-In cold conditions you will have an outer shell layer that has a hood whether it is insulated or not, your hat/s should add flexibility so you have a variety of insulation levels according to your activity or lack thereof.
+You can lose about 20% of your body heat through your head, the easiest way of warming up your whole body is to put on a hat.
+Having an hat in your pocket is always a good idea in cold conditions so that you can put it on when you stop walking/climbing/skiing to maintain your temperature when your exertions have reduced.
+In cold conditions you will have an outer shell layer that has a hood, whether it is insulated or not, your hat adds flexibility according to your activity level, the temperature and wind chill.

-Your hat should be able to cover your ears which can very quickly become painfully cold in Antarctica's biting wind.
-This can be a beanie type hat that you can pull down over your ears, or it can be one with ear-flaps that can be pulled or rolled down when needed.
-My preference is for a fleece hat in wind-stopper fabric with fold down ear-flaps like the one to the right, small enough to easily stuff in a pocket with warmth far better than you'd expect for the size.
-Balaclavas can be good too, they roll up to look like a normal hat, but can be pulled down and then put your hood up over them too when it gets colder.
+Your hat should cover your ears which can very quickly become painfully cold in Antarctica's biting wind.
+This can be a beanie type hat or it can be one with ear-flaps that can be pulled or rolled down when needed.
+My preference is for a fleece hat in wind-stopper fabric with fold down ear-flaps like the one to the right, small enough to easily slip into a pocket with a warmth far greater than you'd expect for the size.
+Balaclavas are good too, they roll up to look like a normal hat, but can be rolled down with your hood pulled over them when it gets colder.

-While your hood will be wind-proof, you don't necessarily want to have it up all the time, a wind-proof hat can be far more convenient and give better visibility and freedom of movement, saving your hood until it is really necessary.
+While your hood will be wind-proof, you don't necessarily want to have it up all the time, a wind-proof hat can be far more convenient and give better visibility and freedom of movement, your hood acts as back-up when necessary.

-Hats are probably the most personalized piece of cold weather kit you can get with lots of fancy colors and designs, be careful not to get carried away by form over function, those cute dangly pom-poms can get mighty irritating when the wind keeps whipping them against your face.
-While on the subject of pom-poms, the ones on top of the hat can make it impossible for your hood to fit snugly which means there's a large air gap resulting in less insulation.
+Hats are probably the most personalized piece of cold weather kit you can get with lots of fancy colors and designs, be careful not to get carried away by form over function, those cute dangly pom-poms can get mighty irritating when the wind starts whipping them against your face.
+While on the subject of pom-poms, those on top of the hat can make it impossible for your hood to fit snugly which means there's a large air gap resulting in reduced insulation.

-Accessories are vital, boots, gloves, head and eyewear for Antarctica
+Accessories for the extremities are vital, boots, gloves, head and eyewear for Antarctica

-coldest weather, the gloves and boots required become quite
+In the coldest weather, the gloves and boots required become quite cumbersome

 so limiting what can be achieved.

-Also important is to be able to vary the clothing easily, draw-cords can allow for ventilation when loosened or insulation when pulled close, hoods, balaclavas and hats can be added or removed according to changing weather and activity.
+Also important is to be able to vary the clothing easily, draw-cords and "pit-zips" (zips in the armpit of the shell layer) allow for ventilation when loosened / opened or insulation when pulled close, hoods, balaclavas and hats can be added or removed according to changing weather and activity.

 Generally Antarctic gear appears rather too big when seen in isolation.
-Sleeves are long, shirt / jacket / sweater "tails" are long, boots and mittens are long and hoods are large.
-Over trousers / pants in particular seem vast as they are designed to be put on when outdoors if the weather gets particularly bad.
+Shirt / jacket / sweater "tails" are long, boots are chunky, mittens are long and hoods are large.
+Over pants in particular may seem large as they are designed to be put on when outdoors if the weather gets particularly bad.
 In such conditions, you can't sit down and calmly take your boots off first.
 The outer layers quickly go over everything underneath and then zip / draw / tie, closer to the body to keep the heat in.

 Received by email